foldda/snappable/README.md

 # Enflow Components

 Foldda Enflow is an innovative no-code integration and data automation tool that assembles data-processing pipelines using vendor-neutral, standardized components.
-This repo contains the standardized API based on which a third party can make its Enflow-compatible components that, in theory, can have any arbitrary features.
-It also contains all Foldda's official Emflow components' source codes which you can inspect, test, and enhance.
-You can also use these components as functional modules in your project to save time and money in the development.
+This repo contains -

+1. The API of the component standard, based on which a third party can make Enflow-compatible components with arbitrary features and collaborate and interact with components made by the other vendors in Empflow.
+2. The source code of all Emflow components from Foldda, which serves as a comprehensive collection of reference components implementations of various tasks and demonstrates those simple yet effective programming techniques employed in the implementations.
+3. An easy-to-use development tool allows you to debug and trace the code of your custom-developed components.

 ## Component-Based Computing Made Simple